MediaWind/react_kiosk_engine/docs/jsonFormat.md

 ### Input area media

-This media defines an area dynamically containing a list of inputs.
+This media defines an area containing a list of dynamically created inputs.

 For now, it only supports advanced buttons, but in the future, it could be used to support all types of inputs.